-Additionally, since the offense normally huddles seven yards from the ball, it is easy to determine the distance that an entire team is forced to cover throughout a game: multiply seven yards by 50 plays to get 350 yards covered.
+Additionally, since the offense normally huddles seven yards from the ball, it’s easy to determine the distance that an entire team is forced to cover throughout a game: multiply seven yards by 50 plays to get 350 yards covered.

 This number does not even take into account the additional distance that receivers and other skill players must cover when lining up in various formations.
 From this information, you can deduce that by huddling, coaches force all of their players to run at least an extra 350 yards for any given ballgame.
 If you add the 350 yards to the 1,700 yards that the QB covers during the game, you find that he covers a total of 2,050 yards.
 Since there are 1,760 yards in a mile, coaches who do not use a no-huddle system force their QB to run more than a mile during the course of a game.

-You wouldnt want your QB running an extra mile minutes prior to the game, so why cause him to do so during the physically demanding contest?
+You wouldn’t want your QB running an extra mile minutes prior to the game, so why have him to do so during the physically demanding contest?
 Have him save that energy by going to a signal-based, no-huddle offense.

-Already at 1,700 yards, the QB is spanning more than 1 extra mile during a game.
+Already at 1,700 yards, the QB spans more than one extra mile during a game.
 Energy expenditure (wasted energy) increases at a constant rate for every play that is run in a game.
 Since the QB is the leader on the field, it only makes sense to maximize his overall energy levels.
 With this conserved energy, theoretically, your QB now has more energy to expend during actual competition.